cga-harvard/USA-Excess-Deaths/README.md

 ## Citation
 Please use the following citation if you will use this data.

-Citation: Akhil Kumar, Vansh Tibreal (2021) USA Excess Deaths for Specfic Causes of Death, https://github.com/cga-harvard/USA-Excess-Deaths/
+**Citation:** Akhil Kumar, Vansh Tibrewal (2021) USA 1999-2020 Mortality Data for 13 Causes of Death, https://github.com/cga-harvard/USA-Excess-Deaths/

 ## Authors